carpentries-lab/good-enough-practices/_episodes/06-track_changes.md

 > * [data from I. Boehm et al. 2020](https://github.com/BioRDM/nmj-pig/commits/main)
 >
 > Give examples of:
-> * what makes their changelogs good
+> * what makes their changelogs good?
-> * what could be improved
+> * what could be improved?
 >
-> Think what would be the most difficult feature to replicate with manual version control?
+> Also, what would be the most difficult feature to replicate with manual version control?
 >
 >> ## Solution
 >> Some good things: